 How do you make a ladybug?
 Learn more about the importance of ladybugs in the garden and make this fun ladybug craft.
+Plus, make sure to download the free printable pack below that includes the lady bug life cycle!
 This anytime of the year craft is great for preschool and uses simple supplies.
-We love easy art projects for kids!

-- A group of small insect beetles that are commonly known as ladybugs or ladybirds.
+- A group of small insect beetles commonly known as ladybugs or ladybirds.

 - Like butterflies, ladybugs go through 4 stages.
 Female ladybugs lay eggs, which hatch in 3 to 10, depending on the time of year.
 The larva will live and grow for about a month before it enters the pupal stage.
 Then adulthood.